The strongest dog breeds are powerful in more ways than one.

 There are as many myths and misconceptions about canine strength as there are data-driven facts.

-Having said that, traditionally, strength is considered to be a combination of loyalty, courage, fierceness when necessary, and most of all, intelligence.
+Strength is traditionally considered to be a combination of loyalty, courage, fierceness when necessary, and most of all, intelligence.

 If you wanted to figure out the strongest dog breed pound for pound, how might you go about it?

+There are many ways to measure canine strength.
 Bite strength is one of the most popular approaches.

 For example, Rottweilers have been reported to have bite strengths ranging anywhere from 328 pounds to over 2,000 pounds!

-Still, it is common knowledge in breeding and veterinary medicine circles that some of the top strongest dogs have been specifically bred for bite strength and what is called tenacity (essentially, not letting go).
+Still, it is common knowledge in breeding and veterinary medicine circles that some of the strongest dogs have been specifically bred for bite strength and what is called tenacity (essentially, not letting go).

 Another approach for measuring the strongest dog breeds is to look at dog behavior such as aggression or fierceness versus timidity.